William Seward Burroughs

 Between 1895 and 1900, business really took off.
 Sales jumped to 972 machines and the machine won gold medal at the Paris Exposition.
 Sadly, Burroughs, who had suffered a lifetime of chronic health problems, died in Citronelle, Alabama, on September 14th, 1898.
 William Joseph E. Boyer, who had supported Burroughs' efforts for many years, became president of the American Arithmometer Company in 1902.
 In 1904 the company moved to Detroit where it built a huge plant.
 That year the company's name was changed to the Burroughs Adding Machine Company.
 Next year total sales was 7804 machines and employment rises to 1200.
 In 1906, Burroughs claimed that as of October 5 of that year, 40000 of its machines were in use in over 30000 concerns and that "ninety per cent of all adding machines sold are Burroughs."
 In 1908 Burroughs offered 58 models, "One built for every line of business."
 In 1910 Burroughs machines were already used from over 100000 users.

-The Burroughs Adding Machine Company had a quite aggressive management and market behavior.
+The Burroughs Adding Machine Company had a quite aggressive management and market behavior (later on the company will be sued for "Conspiracy, Attempt to Monopolize and Monopoly").
 When a potential competitor with a good machine appeared to the market, Burroughs simply makes a proposal for acquisition, which "cannot be refused".
-This line of acquisitions began in 1903, when Joseph Boyer secretly enters into an agreement to acquire the Addograph Manufacturing Company, whose director was Hubert Hopkins.
+This line of acquisitions began in 1903, when Joseph Boyer secretly enters into an agreement to acquire the Addograph Manufacturing Company, whose director was Hubert Hopkins and was financed by Dalton.
 The name Hopkins later becomes famous for the Moon–Hopkins machine.
 In 1908 Burroughs acquired the Universal Adding Machine Company of Missouri, which manufactured the first key-driven electric calculator with 2-color printing tape.
 In 1909 Burroughs acquired the Pike Adding Machine Company of New Jersey.
 In 1921 Burroughs purchased the Moon-Hopkins Billing Machine Company of Missouri.

 For the next fifty years, Burroughs grew into the largest adding machine company in the world.
 It introduced new products including variations of the basic adding machine, typewriters, check protectors and picketers.